martzoukos/contentful-blog-in-5-min/docs/GETTING-STARTED.md

 ## Get needed config data from Contentful

-To set up and use a new space you have to perform the following steps.
+To set up and use a new space you have to create and retrieve the needed access tokens.
+So let's jump right into it...

 ### Create a new space

+You can create a new space by pressing in the space overview in the top left corner of the web app.

 ![Create new space dialog](./images/login.png "Create new space dialog")

 ### Create a Content Management API token

+To create a new Content Management API token navigate to `APIs` in the top level menu and then to `Content Managements Tokens`.

 ![Dialog to create a CMA token](./images/cma-token.png "Dialog to create a CMA token")

+*You'll need Content Management API token to write the provided data into your space.*

 ### Create a Content Delivery API token

+To create a new Content Management API token navigate to `APIs` in the top level menu and then to `Content Delivery / Preview tokens`.

 ![Dialog to create a CDA token](./images/cda-create-token.png "Dialog to create a CDA token")
 ![Dialog to copy a CDA token](./images/cda-copy-token.png "Dialog to copy a CDA token")

+*You'll need the Content Delivery API token to access the data stored in your space.*

 ## Import data in your newly created space